Raleigh, N.C. — Greensboro residence hall and classrooms take the prize.

 Another Hardin project at North Carolina State University that was recently completed earned LEED silver certification.
 The university’s Facilities Operations Support Space achieved the certification for solar panels for water heating and indoor climate control and a rainwater collection system.

-The project included comprehensive renovation of and an addition to two existing structures to create campus facilities group offices, break room, conference and meeting spaces, as well as service garage areas, including repair and equipment wash bays.
+The project included the comprehensive renovation of and an addition to two existing structures to create campus facilities group offices, break room, conference and meeting spaces, as well as service garage areas, including repair and equipment wash bays.
 The project’s architect of record was Davis Kane Architects, PA of Raleigh.